Loading...

 For a boat trip to Culebra Island, bring reef-safe sunscreen, water shoes for rocky entry points at Carlos Rosario and Tamarindo, and a waterproof camera for the exceptional snorkeling visibility.
 Here's the complete packing list:

 The open-water crossing to Culebra requires a stable, seaworthy vessel.
-Catamarans and yachts are ideal — providing a smooth ride, ample deck space, and comfortable cabins for the 1.5-hour crossing each way.
+Catamarans and yachts are ideal — providing a smooth ride, ample deck space, and comfortable cabins for the roughly 60-minute crossing each way from Fajardo.

 The driest months with calm seas, consistent trade winds, and excellent visibility for snorkeling.
 Water temperatures average 79–82°F. This is the most popular time, so book your charter 2–4 weeks in advance.